 Wrapping the async processor around http:outbound-endpoint prevents the receiver thread from blocking on the outgoing HTTP call.
 But this kind of asynchronous behaviour causes the service's reply to be ignored: certainly not what we want for the common case.
 Moreover, the async processor borrows a thread from some thread pool to carry out the blocking HTTP call, preventing the thread from doing any useful work while being blocked.

 Awesome!
 Let's implement this in every place where blocking I/O is present.
 Not so fast.
-To my knowledge, the only Mule transport that provides async request handling is Jetty.
+First, a library supporting a non-blocking alternative to what you already have in your solution must be available.
+Second, to my knowledge, the only Mule transport that provides async request handling is Jetty.
 So for this to work, the Jetty inbound-endpoint processor must be used as the message source:

 Furthermore, as shown above, async request handling must be turned on by setting useContinuations to true on the Jetty connector.

-HTTP is a fine example where we can put async request handling to good use.
-The first step is to find an HTTP client library implementing a non-blocking API .
+Calling an HTTP service is a fine example where we can put async request handling to good use.
+The initial step is to find an HTTP client library implementing a non-blocking API .
 I'll opt for Apache HttpAsyncClient.

 The next step is to develop a message processor that (1) uses HttpAsyncClient to call a service, (2) registers a callback to resume processing of the client request on receiving the HTTP service reply, and (3) immediately returns the thread to its thread pool upon sending asynchronously the HTTP request.
 Such a processor will require special abilities so I'll extend my processor from AbstractInterceptingMessageProcessor: